SandroGrassia/Midi-Wind-Shell/README.md

 <img width="400" src="/doc/assets/images/pitch.jpg")
 </p>

+A simple 8x2 LCD character display with parallel bus is used to show breath level and pitch bend position.

 <p align="center">
 <img width="400" src="/doc/assets/images/display.jpg")
 </p>

+A 5-degrees switch joystick is used for selecting the foundamental note and the cluster; it also allows the configuration of the midi channel, the pitch bend depth, the pitch bend message (MSB-LSB or MSB only).

 <p align="center">
 <img width="400" src="/doc/assets/images/joystick.jpg")
 </p>

-A 5-degrees switch joystick is used for selecting the foundamental note and the cluster; it also allows the configuration of the midi channel, the pitch bend depth, the pitch bend message (MSB-LSB or MSB only).

 *Schematics*